osbo/astro/README.md

 - **500,000 dust particles** for realistic space environment
 - **Post-processing disabled** to maximize simulation performance

-The configuration can be adjusted in `Renderer.swift` to optimize for different performance targets or to re-enable advanced graphics features.
+The configuration can be adjusted in `Renderer.swift` to optimize for different performance targets.

-## 🏆 Technical Achievements Summary
+## Technical Achievements Summary

 This project demonstrates expertise in: